 - Show your confidence in their abilities.

-- Offer to do something with them.
+- Offer to take care of a task with them.

 - Praise them publicly.